vclsean/adultholdslistreformatter/README.txt

 8.)
 Applies alternating row backgrounds

 An example problem you may encounter: titles that include a year or that otherwise contain numbers more than three digits long will have those numbers deleted by step 4.
 This is just one example of a problem you might encounter; there are likely others.
 Feel free to download the files and repurpose for your own library.
 You can run all of this offline in a web browser if you have the files in the same directory or modify and upload them to your own github account.

+Access the files here: https://github.com/vclsean/adultholdslistreformatter/ Children's reformatter available here: https://vclsean.github.io/childrensholdslistreformatter/index.html Files for children's reformatter here: https://github.com/vclsean/childrenstholdslistreformatter/

 -SEAN (VCL)